 Innovation comes from tradition.

 For over 90 years, everyone has heard of it.
 Many use it every day.
-But very few people know that “flexen”, a common German verb, actually refers back to an invention developed by FLEX, formerly known as Ackermann + Schmitt.
+But very few people know that the FLEX angle grinder, actually refers back to an invention developed by Ackermann + Schmitt.

 In 1922, Hermann Ackermann and Hermann Schmitt started a company in Stuttgart- Bad Cannstatt to produce and sell their new invention: the MS 6 hand-held grinding machine, featuring an electrical motor that drove a flexible shaft.
 This feature was the inspiration for this brand-new tool’s name: FLEX.
-And this is the origin of today’s brand name and a verb that has become an integral part of everyday German vocabulary: “flexen”.
+And this is the origin of today’s brand name.

 From the shaft to today’s angle grinder.